LaunchCode-Education-Archived/skills-back-end-csharp/studios/cheese-mvc-persistent/README.md

 - Pop back over to the *Solution Explorer* to preview the code.

 <aside class="aside-note" markdown="1">
-The code you are starting with has all of the correct packages and project settings need to enable EntityFrameworkCore.
+The code you are starting with has all of the correct packages and project settings needed to enable EntityFrameworkCore.
 This means you *do not* need to walkthrough the setup steps that you carried out for [class 12 prep](../../class-prep/12/setup.html).
 </aside>

 ## Getting Started